fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 A better alternative to executing the linter from the command line is to configure a  <i>eslint-plugin</i> to the editor, that runs the linter continuously.
 By using the plugin you will see errors in your code immediately.
 You can find more information about the Visual Studio ESLint plugin [here](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

-The VS Code ESlint plugin will underline style violations with a red line:
+The VS Code ESLint plugin will underline style violations with a red line:

 ![](../../images/3/54a.png)